Hobbiton Movie Set visitors will soon be able to venture beyond the door and into an authentic Hobbit Hole interior

 Canadian illustrator and concept designer John Howe, well known for his work on Middle-earth, has been involved in the concept design for the project, alongside Art Director for The Hobbit: An Unexpected Journey, and Project Manager for Hobbiton Movie Set, Brian Massey.

 A project of this scale will have some effect on tours through the movie set while the construction is underway.
-Construction is set to begin in April 2023 and is expected to be completed by the end of 2023.
-Tours will continue as normal throughout this period but will take an alternate route around the construction zone, while being able to get a special glimpse of the project as it unfolds.
+Construction is set to begin in April 2023, with the beginning stages of this project underway around the perimeter of the Movie Set in March.
+The development is expected to be completed by the end of 2023.
+Tours will continue as normal throughout this period but will take an alternate route around the construction zone from April onwards, while being able to get a special glimpse of the project as it unfolds.

 To date, the primary tour experience at Hobbiton Movie Set has been a two hour fully guided tour where visitors explore the meandering pathways and see the 41 Hobbit Hole exteriors, followed by a visit to The Green Dragon Inn for a complimentary Hobbit Southfarthing beverage to conclude the experience.
 The completion of the Bagshot Row project will see this core tour experience increase to two and a half hours in duration, allowing ample time to explore the intricate and detailed interiors of a Hobbit Hole, and some additional time to relax at The Green Dragon Inn.